 fbpx

 Whatever level of fitness you’re at, HYROX is a demanding sport that asks a lot of the body.
-Therefore, proper nutrition is key to optimizing your performance and recovery.
+Therefore, proper nutrition is key to optimising your performance and recovery.
 This is the case not just on race day, but throughout your training.

-For years I have worked as a nutritionist, and currently offer performance nutrition calls with HYROX athletes to help improve their performance, and get them feeling better / more energetic, on a day to day basis.
+For years I have worked as a nutritionist, and currently offer performance nutrition calls with HYROX athletes to help improve their performance, and get them feeling better on a day to day basis.
 Through these calls, I am seeing many of the same mistakes being made by competitors.
 These mistakes are leading to lack of progress, fatigue, energy crashes, cravings, a huge reliance on caffeine, and more.

 1. Not Eating Enough Calories

 HYROX training, for most people, is high volume, with a mix of cardio and weights.
 This leads to a large calorie expenditure that must be replaced.
 However, it’s quite often a different style of training to what many people may have been used to.
 If they come from a background of training (and eating) purely for body composition purposes, for example, they generally aren’t used to fuelling for performance.
 They are used to worrying about eating too much, want to limit their carbs and calories for aesthetic reasons, and carry that thought process into HYROX training.
 But if you want to cope with the demands of HYROX, you need to fuel your body.
-Undereating is a common mistake that leads to loss of muscle mass, low energy, and poor recovery between workouts.
+Undereating is a common mistake that leads to loss of muscle mass, low energy, lack of adaptations and poor recovery between workouts.

 On our performance nutrition calls, if I think someone is undereating, we’ll often come up with calorie targets to (roughly) aim for each day (or week).
 That’s not something they need to be obsessive over by any means, but having a rough target, which can be adjusted over time (as needed), can be a big step in the right direction.